 As you can see, even winning only 50% of the time, you still make a profit of $5,000.
 That’s because, when you trade with a positive reward-to-risk ratio, your odds of maintaining profitability are increased, even with a lower win percentage.

-Reward-to-Risk Ratio in Practice
+The RR Ratio in Practice

-However, if you are a swing trader targeting a 3:1 reward-to-risk ratio and you decided to risk 50 units, with the 2-unit spread, you need 152 units of profit to achieve your 3:1 ratio — which really isn’t too far from the actual 3:1 figure of 150:50.
+However, if you are a swing trader targeting a 3:1 reward-to-risk ratio and you decided to risk 50 units, with the 2-unit spread, you need 152 units of profit to achieve your 3:1 ratio — which isn’t too far from the actual 3:1 figure of 150:50.

 In practice, reward-to-risk ratios are malleable.
 They can be altered depending on the time frame, trading environment, and your entry/exit points.
 A long-term position trade could have a reward-to-risk ratio as high as 10:1.
 At the same time, a scalper could go for as little as 0.8:1.